Richard Hale School: Music

 Students learn instruments and play in its bands and choirs.
 The music department puts on concerts every year.
 In January 2017 the concert band and school choir performed at St. Paul's Cathedral in London as part of the school's 400th anniversary.

 Science

-The school is a science academy and has an interest in the scientific development of its pupils.
+The school is a science academy.
 On 26 April, the school successfully sent a balloon up to the edge of space.

-Sport

-The school has a long tradition of most popular sports including football, rugby, cricket, tennis, basketball and athletics.
-A new 3G full sized football pitch has recently been built allowing the football teams to play and train on a modern surface.
-This facility is also used within lessons and other extra curricular activities.

-Planning permission for a new sports hall was given, however it became unaffordable so the funds were used to erect a Sixth Form Centre, which was finished in the summer of 2011.
-The school still wishes to build a sports hall but needs finance.

-Saturday fixtures take place throughout the year with rugby, football and cricket fixtures taking place against other local schools.